var NS = (navigator.appName == "Netscape"); var VERSION = parseInt(navigator.appVersion); if (VERSION >3)

 He is the author of a number of journal articles on separation of powers and administrative law issues including "Whatever Happened to Congressional Review of Agency Rulemaking?: A Review, Assessment, and Proposal for Reform," 51 Adm.
 L. Rev. 1051 (1999); "Congress's Prerogative Over Agencies and Agency Decisionmakers: The Rise and Demise of the Reagan Administration's Theory of the Unitary Executive," 57 Geo.
 Wash.
 L. Rev. 627 (1989); "The Airports Authority Case: Separation of Powers Revisited," CRS Review (September 1991) (with Johnny Killian); and "Beyond the Limits of Executive Power: Presidential Control of Agency Rulemaking Under Executive Order 12,291," 80 Mich.
 L. Rev. 193 (1981).
 Mr. Rosenberg was named the recipient of the 2004-2005 Mary C. Lawton Award for Outstanding Public Service by the American Bar Association Section of Administrative Law and Regulatory Practice in November 2005.

-DAVID H. ROSENBLOOM is Distinguished Professor of Public Administration at the American University.
-Dr. Rosenbloom has also taught at the University Kansas, Tel Aviv University, the University of Vermont,and Syracuse University's Maxwell School.
+Dr. Rosenbloom has also taught at the City University of Hong Kong, University of Kansas, Tel Aviv University, the University of Vermont, and Syracuse University's Maxwell School.
 He has over one hundred and fifty published works focusing upon public administration, law, administrative theory and history, bureaucratic politics and public personnel issues.
 In 1992, he was appointed to the Clinton Gore Presidential Transition team with responsibilities for federal personnel policy and the Office of Personnel Management.
 In 1969, he was an American Society for Public Administration Fellow in the U.S. Civil Service Commission.
+Dr. Rosenbloom received his PhD in political science from the University of Chicago in 1969.
+In 1992, he received the Distinguished Research Award of the National Association of Schools of Public Affairs and Administration and the American Society for Public Administration (NASPAA/ASPAA).
+In 1994, he received an honorary Doctors of Law Degree from Marietta College (Ohio) and the Outstanding Scholar Award of the School of Public Affairs at American University.

-TOBY ROTH left Congress after eighteen years in 1997 to form The Roth Group, a government affairs consulting firm focusing on high-tech, information technology and telecommunications issues.
+left Congress after eighteen years in 1997 to form The Roth Group, a government affairs consulting firm focusing on high-tech, information technology and telecommunications issues.
 Roth is well known for his work for and commitment to exports and the high tech/ telecommunications industry.
 He is the former Chairman of the International Economic Policy and Trade Subcommittee.

+a partner in Foley & Lardner's Washington, DC office.
+As a member of the firm's Antitrust Practice and International Business Industry Team, Mr. Rutenberg's practice includes antitrust, commercial litigation, and regulatory law.
 Mr. Rutenberg graduated from Transylvania University (BS) and Harvard Law School.
-He is a member of the American Bar Association's Section of Antitrust Law and currently serves as co-editor-in-chief of its Mergers and Acquisitions Newsletter.
+He is a member of the American Bar Association's Section of Antitrust Law and served as co-editor-in-chief of its Mergers and Acquisitions Newsletter.

 Lobbying for Foreign Agents and Foreign Principals